Skip to content

 • Generated query: “Tree trimming in Dallas, TX”

-The query uses tokens from your page metadata (service name, city, state, neighborhood) to build realistic search queries that match how customers actually search.
+The query uses tokens from your page metadata to build realistic search queries that match how customers actually search.

 Tracking by Page Type: